BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 ## 10. What are some best practices for creating effective headings and subheadings?

+- Write for the audience.
+Use a language they can easily understand.
-- Limit Levels: Avoid too many nested subheadings to prevent confusion.
+- Avoid too many nested subheadings to prevent confusion and ambiguity.
-- Include Keywords: Use relevant keywords in headings to enhance searchability and SEO for digital documents.
+- Use relevant keywords in headings to enhance searchability and SEO for digital documents.
 - Maintain Consistency: Follow a consistent style and hierarchy (e.g., bold for headings, italic for subheadings).
 - Use Descriptive Titles: Ensure headings describe the content of the section clearly (e.g., Optimizing Performance is better than Optimization).